peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public byte[] GenerateBytes();

-Generates this message's data as a byte array, using the same algorithm as the Generate method.
+Generates this message's data as a byte array, using the same algorithm s the Generate method.

 <b>Return Value:</b>